 Comté Cheese Fondue

-This Comté cheese fondue is one of my family's favorite meals.
-It has a silky texture and deliciously nutty flavor.
-Best of all, it comes together in under 30 minutes!
+This Comté cheese fondue is one of my family's favorite meals, especially on cozy nights when we want something that feels special without a lot of effort.
+It has a silky texture and a deeply nutty flavor that pairs perfectly with crusty bread, vegetables, sausages, and more.
+Best of all, it comes together in under 30 minutes.

 James and I started celebrating Valentine's Day at home with fondue before the girls were born, and today it's one of our favorite family traditions.
 Both girls LOVE it, and we turn it into a full meal with lots of dippers.
 There's something so fun about sharing a bubbling pot of food.

 This Comté cheese fondue is both quick and easy.
-Simply toss shredded cheese with cornstarch (this helps bind the fondue, ensuring it won’t break), and melt it slowly into simmering white wine.
+Toss shredded cheese with cornstarch (this helps bind the fondue, ensuring it won't break), and melt it slowly into simmering white wine.
 Voila!
-Told you it was simple. ?
+Told you it was simple!

 • You will need a fondue pot for this recipe.
 I recommend an enameled cast-iron pot, which won't scorch on the bottom.